1. Overview

 Organising the data

-The HOBI data are filtered based on nationality to only include non-European Economic Area (EEA) nationals.
-Research is ongoing to better understand the quality of the HOBI data, and how countries that are part of the EEA and not the EU are included.
-Nationality is derived from an individual's most recent priority biographic record, for example, the latest passport swipe, their immigration record, or Advanced Passenger Information.
+1. The HOBI data are filtered based on nationality to only include non-European Economic Area (EEA) nationals.
+Nationality is derived from an individual’s most recent priority biographic record, for example, the latest passport swipe, their immigration record, or Advanced Passenger Information.

-Those on Long-Term Visit visas are filtered out as they are only eligible to stay in the UK for up to six months at a time.
+2. Those on Visit visas are filtered out as they are only eligible to stay in the UK for up to six months at a time.

-Visa periods are constructed by linking together consecutive or concurrent visas.
+3. Visa periods are constructed by linking together consecutive or concurrent visas.
 Short-term visas can be linked with long-term visas when forming visa periods.
+The most recent visa period is extended with visas not yet travelled on.
 Where there is a gap of more than seven days between visas, a new visa period is started.
+If an individual has a record of long-term travel outside the UK and has left for more than 12 months during a visa period, they will be counted as an emigrant and a new visa period is started on their next arrival.

-The first arrival and last departure dates are identified using travel histories within a visa period.
+4. The first arrival and last departure dates are identified using travel histories within a visa period.
 These are used as an approximation for length of stay in the UK.
-To estimate long-term international migration this total length of stay must be over one year (365 days).
+To estimate long-term international migration, this total length of stay must be over one year (365 days).

-If either the first arrival or last departure information is missing (but not both), and there is evidence of future travel to or from the UK during their visa, visa start or end dates are used as a proxy.
+5. If either the first arrival or last departure information is missing (but not both), and there is evidence of future travel to or from the UK during their visa, visa start, or end dates are used as a proxy.

 Creating the immigration and emigration estimates

-After identifying the first arrival and last departure within a visa period, previous visa periods are examined to determine if this is a new long-term immigration or someone who has previously been in the country.
+1. After identifying the first arrival and last departure within a visa period, previous visa periods are examined to determine if this is a new long-term immigration or someone who has previously been in the country.
 If no presence in the country is identified during the 12 months preceding first arrival on a given visa, or the previous stay was for less than 12 months, this is considered a new long-term immigration.
+We exclude individuals from the immigration estimates if they have a missing first arrival and are either young children or travelling on in-country 10 year family/private life visas.

-For the most recent 12 months, an emigration rearrivals adjustment is applied to account for not having enough data to identify whether an individual, who is observed to have departed the UK, will become a long-term emigrant, or subsequently return within the next 12 months.
+7. For the most recent 12 months, an emigration re-arrivals adjustment is applied to account for not having enough data to identify whether an individual, who is observed to have departed the UK, will become a long-term emigrant, or subsequently return within the next 12 months.

 Unmatched leave